Cadence Bank Q1 2025 Earnings Call Transcript

 Manan Gosalia

 Hi, good morning.
-Good morning.
-Just looking at the loan pipelines, feels like you're not really seeing the impact of the April 2 announcements just yet.
-You noted that loan pipelines remain solid.
-And I think you just pointed to the higher end of the loan growth guide.
+Just looking at loan pipelines, it feels like you're not really seeing the impact of the April 2nd announcements just yet.
+You noted that loan pipelines remain solid and I think you just pointed to the higher end of the loan growth guide.
+Can you maybe expand on what you're hearing from client's post April 2nd and what gives you the confidence that that level of loan growth will continue?

 Manan Gosalia